Enjoy video versions here!

 - Origins?
 The only source ever given for this quote anywhere online is Blavatsky's Isis Unveiled; that work in turn gives no source.

 - OWD.
 Not surprisingly, no one ever gives an original source for this quote.
 One person cited, Quoted in E.J.
-Burford and Sandra Shulman, Of Bridles and Burnings: The Punishment of Women (London: Robert Hale, 1992), pp. 122, 17 & 201. which we hope to check out.
+Burford and Sandra Shulman, Of Bridles and Burnings: The Punishment of Women (London: Robert Hale, 1992), pp. 122, 17 & 201.
+It is found on page 201, but no source is given.

 - OC.
 Various writers make it out that Jerome is on some sort of anti-sex binge.
 The quote comes from one of Jerome's letters to Furia, a widow intent on maintaining her widowhood having abandoned the desire to remarry and look after her family instead.
 Here is the context of the given quote: